 Do you remember the times when you injured yourself as a child?
 Your parents seemed to know just what to do – they either calmly dressed the wound or brought you to the hospital immediately.
-With childhood injury accounting up to 37% of A&E visits, it’s important for parents to know the basics of how to act in an emergency.
-Since 45% of injuries happen at home, immediate actions from you as parents can prevent future complications and even save your children’s lives.
+With childhood injury accounting up to 37% of UCC visits, it's important for parents to know the basics of how to act in an emergency.
+Since 45% of injuries happen at home, immediate actions from you as parents can prevent future complications and even save your children's lives.

 Here are 8 mishaps that children commonly encounter, and tips on what you can do to deal with them effectively.

 Clean the wound with running water.
 Stop the bleeding by elevating the affected limb above the level of the heart and apply sustained pressure.
 Thereafter, apply antiseptic cream or spray to the wound.